United Soccer Coaches

 The United Soccer Coaches (formerly known as the National Soccer Coaches Association of America (NSCAA)) is an organization of American soccer coaches founded in 1941.
-It is the largest soccer coaches organization in the world, with more than 30,000 members.
+It is the largest soccer coaches organization in the world, with more than 15,000 members.
 It offers training courses for both beginning and experienced coaches and a wide range of award programs.
 Rare among sports organizations, it serves its sport for both men/boys and women/girls.
-Geoff VanDuesen is the current Chief Executive Officer.
+Allison Pronske is the current Managing Director.
 The NSCAA was rebranded as United Soccer Coaches on August 2, 2017.

 Annual convention

 The annual United Soccer Coaches Convention, known as "The World's Largest Annual Gathering of Soccer Coaches" is held in mid-January.
 The five-day event attracts more than 12,000 attendees for live field demonstration and lecture sessions, networking socials, coaching diploma training classes, and a large soccer-only trade show, with more than 300 companies displaying soccer equipment, technology and services.

 As the group announced its new name in Chicago on August 2, 2017, it also listed the sites for the annual convention through 2032: